Preoo/FullStackOpen2020/README.md

 	npm init react-app  app-name-here --template typescript

-which will create a folder with supplied app-name in working directory and initilize the project.
+which will create a folder with supplied app-name in working directory and initializing the project.

 ## MongoDB
 Diverging from course material, I will use self-hosted Docker container named `fullstack_mongo` to house database.